Cebolletoth/C3BOBAR/TechCoreBAR.md

 Why:
 - Techcore is a fully complete fix to all of BAR's coop problems in any and all forms.
-- It helps lightly push back the T2 powerspike timewise to allow T1 stage to be just a bit more meaningful and allow more variety of gameplay.
+- It helps lightly push back the T2 powerspike timewise in team games and allows T1 stage to be just a bit more meaningful, along with more variety of gameplay.
-- It reduces the teching cost in 1v1s
+- It reduces the teching cost in 1v1s making it more affordable and therefore increasing the variety of gameplay.

 How it does it:
 - By introducing Techcore buildings as a requirement to Increasing and Maintaining the team's techlevel.
+Losing techcores below the tech threshold will cause losing the ability to place new blueprints.
 - This allows decoupling the teching cost from the T2 lab itself.
 This is beneficial as the T2 lab costs can be reduced through this approach.

 The changes: